In times of trouble, confusion, murkiness, tumult, chaos, despair, feelings of everything is lost.

 We read books about animals cute and cuddly that talked and had normal human lives.

-And so all animals, in including the vicious predator animals that will kill you just for looking at you, are made warm and cuddly and innocent and untouchable, unapproachable.
+And so all animals, including the vicious predator animals that will kill you just for looking at you, are made warm and cuddly and innocent and untouchable, unapproachable.

 And as I say, I myself am as guilty as anybody because I'm writing children's books with a talking horse that time travels.

-So any time you come up with information, it goes against the grain of a popular narrative.
+So anytime you come up with information, it goes against the grain of a popular narrative.

 And it became a big story about how we were trying to help these two fish, whatever they were, get out of the trap they were in.